-Our Board has elected Christine Dagousset as the Chair of the Board.
+Our Board has elected John P. Bilbrey as the Executive Chair of the Board.
 While our Corporate Governance Guidelines allow for our Chair to also be an executive officer, the Board believes that it is currently in the best interests of the Company to separate these roles.
 Our Board has also elected Tricia Glynn as Lead Director.

 Our Board considers it important to retain flexibility to exercise its judgment as to the most appropriate management structure for the Company, based on the particular circumstances facing the Company from time to time.
-Currently, the Board believes that the combination of the Chair and Lead Director provides an effective balance for the management of the Company and is in the best interest of our stockholders at this point in time.
+Currently, the Board believes that having an Executive Chair and Lead Director provides effective management of the Company and is in the best interest of our stockholders at this point in time.